Many Destiny 2 expansions have dropped since the game’s original release back in the fall of 2017, so here’s every Destiny 2 DLC as of 2022.

 Bungie’s best expansion yet (we said so in our review), Destiny 2: The Witch Queen features an excellent campaign set predominantly on Savathun’s Throne World — where nothing is as it seems.

-You can keep up with all we know here.
+You can keep up with all we know about Destiny 2: Lightfall right here.

 Destiny 2’s final expansion (at least so far), is intended to close out the light and dark saga that’s been running since the first game launched in 2014.

 It may not even be an expansion per se, and potentially refers to the state of the game as it’ll be when it’s “finished”.
-We’ll keep you updated on everything here.
+We’ll keep you updated on everything on Destiny 2: The Final Shape right here.